The MWRC and the American Academy of Religion

 Tracing James’s teaching on the second coming of Christ in several periodicals shows that he held to a two stage return of Christ: first a secret pre-tribulation translation of the saints, followed by the destruction of the antichrist in Christ’s open appearance after the tribulation.
 James wrote articles and editorials interpreting current events in Britain and elsewhere in the world through the lens this view of Christ’s second coming.
 The imminence of Christ’s return and prophetic interpretation intensified for James during World War II.
 As the twentieth century progressed after the war and James aligned with the Church of the Nazarene and changed his view.
 Reflecting the Nazarene Articles of Faith, he came to teach the essential aspects of the doctrine of Christ’s return and the rapture of the saints: the second coming of Christ and resurrection, judgment, and destiny.

-“Review Panel on Oneness Pentecostalism: Race, Gender, and Culture (Penn State University Press, 2023)”
+The second session was titled “Review Panel on Oneness Pentecostalism: Race, Gender, and Culture (Penn State University Press, 2023)” and was held on Sunday 19 November.

 Volume editors, contributors, and respondents convene for this roundtable session on the first academic edited volume on Oneness Pentecostalism in North America.
 It maps the major ideas, arguments, periodization, and historical figures; corrects long-standing misinterpretations; and draws attention to how race and gender impacted the growth and trajectories of this movement.
 With its rapid growth throughout the twentieth century, especially among ethnic minorities, Oneness Pentecostalism assumed a diversity of theological, ethnic, and cultural expressions.
 This book reckons with the multiculturalism of the movement over the course of the twentieth century.
 The contributors to this volume demonstrate that the movement is fluid and that the interpretation of its history and theology should be grounded in the variegated North American contexts in which Oneness Pentecostalism has taken root and dynamically developed.